A Lamperti-type representation of continuous-state branching processes with immigration: The generalized Lamperti transformation as an initial value problem

 \subsection{Uniqueness}

-To study uniqueness of $\imf{\ivp}{f,g}$, we use the following lemma. \begin{lem} If $g$ is strictly increasing and $c$ solves $\imf{\ivp}{f,g}$ then $c$ is strictly increasing. \end{lem} \begin{proof} Note that by Lemma \ref{NonNegativityLemma}, the right-hand derivative of $c$ is non-negative, so that $c$ is non-negative and non-decreasing.
-By contradiction: if $c$ had an interval of constancy $[s,t]$, with $t>s$, then \end{proof} \begin{remark} As we shall see in the proof of the uniqueness assertion of Theorem \ref{ExistenceTheorem}, if we can guarantee that all solutions to $\imf{\ivp}{f,g}$ are strictly increasing then uniqueness holds for $\imf{\ivp}{f,g}$.
-Note that if $f+\imf{g}{0}$ is strictly positive then $\imf{f}{x}+\imf{g}{t}>0$ for all $x\geq 0$ and $t\geq 0$, so that all solutions to $\imf{\ivp}{f,g}$ are strictly increasing. \end{remark} \begin{proof}[Proof of Theorem \ref{ExistenceTheorem}, Uniqueness] Let $c$ and $\tilde c$ solve $\imf{\ivp}{f,g}$.
-To show that $c=\tilde c$, we argue by contradiction by studying their inverses $i$ and $\tilde i$.
+To study uniqueness of ${\ivp( f,g )}$, we use the following lemma. \begin{lem} If $g$ is strictly increasing, and $c$ solves $\ivp( f,g )$, then $c$ is strictly increasing. \end{lem} \begin{pf} Note that by Lemma~\ref{NonNegativityLemma}, the right-hand derivative of $c$ is nonnegative, so that $c$ is nonnegative and nondecreasing.
+By contradiction, if $c$ had an interval of constancy $[s,t]$, with $t>s$, then

+\upqed\end{pf} \begin{remark*} As we shall see in the proof of the uniqueness assertion of Theorem~\ref{ExistenceTheorem}, if we can guarantee that all solutions to ${\ivp( f,g )}$ are strictly increasing, then uniqueness holds for ${\ivp( f,g )}$.
+Note that if $f+{g ( 0 )}$ is strictly positive, then ${f ( x )}+{g ( t )}>0$ for all $x\geq0$ and $t\geq0$, so that all solutions to ${\ivp( f,g )}$ are strictly increasing. \end{remark*} \begin{pf*}{Proof of Theorem~\ref{ExistenceTheorem}, Uniqueness} Let $c$ and $\tilde c$ solve ${\ivp( f,g )}$.
+To show that $c=\tilde c$, we argue by contradiction by studying their inverses $i$ and~$\tilde i$.